MrShiister/Convert-Kindle-Vocab-to-Anki/README.md

 3. Run .py script.
 4. Import the output file through Anki, make a card format with these 4 fields, and import, allowing HTML.

+### Bugs
+The Google API does not contain information for all words. `Error:` is written in the tsv instead.

+## Future Work
+* Automate extracting tables from database
+* Using Merriam-webster dictionary's API
+* Parse the list for new vocabs only

 ## Bonus!
 My Anki Vocab Card Fields
 ### Front Template
 ```HTML